 New Urban Mechanics

 Ultimately, we believe that civic innovation is more than just increasing government efficiency.
 It is also about improving the experience and well-being of our residents and visitors.
-A democracy is sometimes messy, unpredictable, and inefficient — all for good reason.
+A democracy is sometimes messy, unpredictable, and playful — all for good reason.
 So we ask:

 How can we make civic life more meaningful for more people?